lizhanmit/learning-notes/kafka-note/kafka-note.md

 ### Log

 - Log: The source of the truth.
 - When systems make changes, it creates events or changes.
-A log is like a never ending stream of thses changes to a specific category or entity.
+A log is like a never ending stream of these changes to a specific category or entity.
   - Changes:
     - update to customer info
     - new orders